JanisGeise/learning_of_optimized_multigrid_solver_settings_for_CFD_applications/README.md

 -> directory containing the test cases needs to be located in the `/home/` directory, refer to [this](https://github.com/AndreWeiner/ml-cfd-lecture/issues/6) issue for more information
 -> `source setup-env --container`
+-> additionally the MPI version have to match (container uses MPI v.
+4.1.2), otherwise this will lead to an error when executing the flow solver (meshing etc. works)

 ### Run simulation with SLURM